dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 Dapr guarantees "At-Least-Once" semantics for message delivery.
 That means that when an application publishes a message to a topic using the publish/subscribe API, Dapr ensures that this message will be delivered at least once to every subscriber.

-### Consumer groups and competing consumers pattern with multiple application instances
+### Consumer groups and competing consumers pattern

 The burden of dealing with concepts like consumer groups and multiple application instances using a single consumer group is all handled automatically by Dapr.
 When multiple instances of the same application (running same app-IDs) subscribe to a topic, Dapr delivers each message to *only one instance of **that** application*.
 This is commonly known as the competing consumers pattern and is illustrated in the diagram below.